 YJ: How much early Norwegian electronic music have you collected?
 How is the selling of your reissues of this music?

 LM: There wasn’t really that much early electronic music from Norway released.
 It was largely undocumented in the 60s and 70s, except for Arne Nordheim.
 Most of the stuff I helped put out on Prisma Records was previously unreleased.
 I’m happy to have helped make this music available.

 YJ: How is the selling of those releases?

 LM: Yes, those releases sold quite well.
 It seems people are curious about music from the past.
-That’s been the case the last 10-15 years, when so much of the past 50-60 years of music has been reissued, reassessed and revalued.
-This is largely positive; for myself about half of the music I buy is older music.
+That’s been the case the last 10-15 years when so much of the past 50-60 years of music has been reissued, reassessed, and revalued.
+This is largely positive; for me, about half of the music I buy is older music.
 I'm curious about how things are connected, what movements lead to other movements.
 It might be that people buy that stuff less now, as there has almost been an overload of releases; it seems every week some forgotten music is brought out from obscurity.
 It’s hard to keep up with everything that comes out.

 YJ: According to the physical aspect of art and music, are you familiar with the new materialism of sound theory?

 LM: No, I don’t know about it.
 I try to avoid sound theories.

 YJ: Somehow, paintings are similar to speakers that are always transmitting energy to audiences…